shephaliranjan/espresso-bootcamp/README.md

 #####Description:

 Using the links above set up an androidTest directory and add your first test.
-Notice that the app crashes right away.
-Think about what you did that could cause the problem.
+If you addded a contrib library you might have noticed that the app crashed right away.
+Fix that.
+You will need that library.

 ## Task #1: Exploring Espresso API